gajus/moa/README.md

 }
 ```

-> MOA convention is to prefix method names "getMany[Where]" for methods that return array and "get[Where]" that return instance of Mother.
+> MOA convention is to prefix method names "getMany[Where]" for methods that return array and "get[Where]" that return an instance of `Mother`.

-You don't need to set anything else since all of the properties are already populated in the generated model.
-To view what properties are available for each table, refer to the generated models.

 ## Builder Script